do-community/cloud_haiku/_haikus/wisdom_1.md

 ---

 i feel like I'm dumb
-maybe i should try something else they said consistance is key
+maybe i should try something
+consistance is key